Mind the Web: The Security of Web Use Agents: Attack Methodology and Payload Taxonomy

 \subsection{Attack Principle and Lifecycle}

-Web-use agents introduce a new attack surface distinct from traditional web vulnerabilities.
-Unlike attacks that exploit code-level flaws (e.g., XSS), our method leverages the agent's inherent privileges and its reliance on natural language reasoning over web content.

-Instead of exploiting security flaws to gain access, we use the agent's existing capabilities, LLMs' susceptibility to prompt engineering, and their inability to reliably distinguish between legitimate and malicious input.
-Since agents process all webpage content, including articles, comments, and ads, as input, attackers can embed natural language instructions that the model misinterprets as valid commands.
+Unlike traditional exploits (e.g., XSS), our approach exploits agents’ capabilities and LLMs’ susceptibility to prompt engineering and their inability to reliably distinguish between legitimate and malicious input.
+This enables attackers to embed malicious instructions in webpage content (e.g., comments, ads) that agents misinterpret as valid commands.